jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

   all the classic diagrams you'll see in lectures, eg. cervical plexus.
   [Atlas of Anatomy 2e](http://www.amazon.com/dp/1604067454) is also great, but probably best to stick with Netter.
+* [Netter Flashcards](http://www.amazon.com/dp/0323185959) are the best way to learn.
+For each module, put all the relevant cards on the ring and flip through those as you can.
 * Buy the recommended Clemente dissector and Netter atlas, same edition recommended.
 This way you match the lecture slide references.
    * As a table, buy two dissectors and two atlases to leave in the lab.